Gaurav Gill

-Gaurav Gill is a professional rally driver and an Indian motorsports athlete who competes in the Asia-Pacific Rally Championship.
-In 2013, Gaurav Gill became the first Indian driver to win the FIA Asia-Pacific Rally Championship and went on to win two more APRC titles in 2016 and 2018.
-Gill became the first sportsperson from Motorsports to win the coveted Arjuna Award from the President of India in 2019.
+Gaurav Gill (born 2 December 1981) is a professional rally driver and an Indian motorsports athlete from New Delhi.
+In 2013, he became the first Indian driver to win the Overall FIA Asia-Pacific Rally Championship and went on to win two more APRC Overall titles in 2016 and 2017.
+He became the first sportsperson from motorsport in India to win the Arjuna Award from the president of India in 2019.
+He took part in the World Rally Championship with a WRC2 spec car in RC2 sub-class.
+He participated in four rounds in 2018 including the Rally in Sardegna, Rally Finland, Wales Rally GB and the Rally Australia.
+Overall, he clocked 11 fastest class stage times in these four rallies.